CHAPTER 7

 (d)

-Any balance then remaining shall be paid by the Department of Revenue: First, to any lienholder of record as his interest may appear upon the records of the Department of Revenue; second, to any owner of record as his interest may so appear; and then to any person submitting proof of his interest in such motor vehicle upon the application of such lienholder, owner, or person.
+Any balance then remaining shall be paid by the Department of Revenue: First, to any lienholder of record as such lienholder's interest may appear upon the records of the Department of Revenue; second, to any owner of record as such owner's interest may so appear; and then to any person submitting proof of such person's interest in such motor vehicle upon the application of such lienholder, owner, or person.
 If such payments are not requested and made within one hundred twenty (120) days of the sale of the abandoned motor vehicle, the balance shall be transmitted to the state treasurer, who shall credit the same to the highway users fund.

 Section 7-3-10.
 Exemptions.